-Yarnin' the blues is a pilot project designed to increase awareness and understanding of depression among older Aboriginal and Torres Strait Islander people living in urban areas of South Australia.
-Yarnin' the blues is a culturally specific adaptation of the beyond maturityblues program, which uses peer education to spread the message that depression does not need to be accepted as a normal part of ageing.
+Yarnin' the blues was a pilot project designed to increase awareness and understanding of depression among older Aboriginal and Torres Strait Islander people living in urban areas of South Australia.
+Yarnin' the blues was a culturally specific adaptation of the beyond maturityblues program, which used peer education to spread the message that depression does not need to be accepted as a normal part of ageing.

-Other key messages communicated as part of Yarnin' the blues are:
+Other key messages communicated as part of Yarnin' the blues included:

 A flyer titled Keeping strong was specifically designed for this project (see below).

-The pilot project is a collaboration between Council on the Ageing (COTA), beyondblue and Nunkuwarrin Yunti (a community controlled Aboriginal health organisation based in Adelaide.)
-Key findings from the pilot project will be made public in a final report to be published on the beyondblue Aboriginal and Torres Strait Islander programs website (see links below).
+The pilot project is a collaboration between Council on the Ageing (COTA), beyondblue, and Nunkuwarrin Yunti (a community controlled Aboriginal health organisation based in Adelaide.)
+Key findings from the pilot project will be made public in a final report to be published on the beyondblue Aboriginal and Torres Strait Islander programs website.

 Abstract adapted from Nunkuwarrin Yunti and beyondblue

 Nunkuwarrin Yunti Inc